edgedb/easy-edgedb/chapter2/index.md

 };
 ```

-But if you were to type `class := 'Wrestler'` it wouldn't work:
+But if you were to type something like `class := 'Wrestler'` it wouldn't work, because `Wrestler` is not one of the values inside the `Class` enum.

 ```
 edgedb error: InvalidValueError: invalid input value for enum